SiwenW1998/academic-kickstart/content/project/1 expedia/index.md

 +++

 # Overview
 This project aimed to help the clients from Expedia by building an AI knowledge Graph to enhance the experience of low vision travelers in Austria.
-During the project, my group mates and I organized and extracted data from open-source database and delivered data to users’ phones or tablets.<br>
+During the project, my group organized and extracted data from open-source database and delivered data to users’ phones or tablets.<br>
-I took the roles of user experience researcher and prototype designer. <br>
+I was user experience researcher and prototype designer. <br>

 The main accomplishments carried out by my groups are: <br>
 1. Created user personas, user scenarios, and knowledge graphs to identify the needs, goals, and behaviors of low vision travellers.